root-project/root/README/ReleaseNotes/v620/index.md

 ## Build, Configuration and Testing Infrastructure

 - Option `python` was renamed to `pyroot`.
 The option spelled `python` is a deprecated alias for `pyroot`.
+- python-dev is now required and the compilation will fail if CMake is not able to find it.
 - Make MLP optional via the `-Dmlp={OFF,ON}` switch for CMake
 - Make Spectrum optional via the `-Dspectrum={OFF,ON}` switch for CMake
 - ROOT now fails to configure when any package is missing